NI57721/vim-socrates/README.md

     '   - Acute accesnt mark,      like ά.
     ~   - Circumflex accesnt mark, like ᾶ.
     _   - Iota subscript/adscript, like ᾳ, ᾼ.
+    -   - Macron,                  like ᾱ.
+    ^   - Breve,                   like ᾰ.
+    "   - Diaeresis,               like ϋ.

 ### Punctuations and some characters

-You can also type the Ancient Greek punctuations and some characters not used in the modern age.
+You can also input the Ancient Greek punctuations and some characters not
+used in the modern age very well.

     ?   - Greek question mark,        ;.
           Note it is not a semicolon.